On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Model and Definitions

 \subsection{Interpretation of Our Model}

 There are two types of optimal capital accumulation models: centralized and decentralized.
 In this paper, we deal with a centralized model, which is connected to the corresponding decentralized model by the fundamental theorem of welfare economics.
 In the centralized macroeconomic dynamic model, $k(t)$ represents the capital stock and $c(t)$ represents the consumption, and both are assumed to be non-negative.
-Some models assume that $k(t)$ is continuously differentiable and $c(t)$ is continuous, while others admit ``jump'' on $c(t)$.
-In this paper, we take the latter position, and thus only assume that $c(t)$ is integrable on any compact interval.
+Some models assume that $k(t)$ is continuously differentiable and $c(t)$ is continuous, whereas others admit ``jump'' on the trajectory of $c(t)$.
+In this paper, we adopt the latter position, and thus only assume that $c(t)$ is either integrable or measurable and bounded on any compact interval.
 As a result, we cannot assume continuous differentiability for the capital stock either, and only assume that $k(t)$ is absolutely continuous on any compact interval.

-Of course, the model (\ref{MODEL}) includes the RCK model, which is the most common in the literature on optimal capital accumulation models.
-We shall check this fact.
+As previously mentioned, the model (\ref{MODEL}) includes the RCK model, which is the most common in the literature on optimal capital accumulation models.
 In the RCK model, an instantaneous utility function $u(c)$ is given, which does not depend on $k$.
 Because $u(c)$ may be a logarithmic function $\log c$, boundedness of $u$ is not usually assumed, and $u(0)=-\infty$ is allowed.
-On the other hand, $u'>0, u''<0$, $\lim_{c\to 0}u'(c)=+\infty$, and $\lim_{c\to 0}u'(c)=0$ are usually assumed.
+On the other hand, $u'>0, u''<0$, $\lim_{c\to 0}u'(c)=+\infty$, and $\lim_{c\to \infty}u'(c)=0$ are usually assumed.
 With a little checking, readers will notice that this model satisfies our Assumptions 2 and 4.

 Next, in the RCK model, the relationship between the capital stock and consumption is determined as follows: